aleenakelkar/Block-Blast/README.md

 ## Setup
-Download the following files from the repository to your computer:
+Download the following files from the repository to your computer: clk_

 Once you have downloaded the files, follow these steps:
 1. Open **AMD Vivado™ Design Suite** and create a new RTL project called block_blast_game_final in Vivado Quick Start